PlatformOfTrust/code-example-generator/README.md

 lein ancient                            # Check for outdated dependencies lein annotations                        # Display all comment annotations (TODO, FIXME etc.)
 ```

+## Acknowledgements/future improvements

+This project does not support parsing all the options according to
+[RAML 1.0 spec](RAML-spec).
+There are too many nuances and options that did
+not fit the scope of this project.

+Some examples:
+- This tool currently supports only single examples for responses and Types.
+- ...

 ## License